100 Notable alumni of

 -

-James Abram Garfield was the 20th president of the United States, serving only from March 4, 1881 until his death six months later.
-A lawyer and Civil War general, he served nine terms in the House of Representatives, the only sitting member of the House to be elected president.
-Before his candidacy for the White House, he had been elected to the Senate by the Ohio General Assembly, a position he declined when he became president-elect.
+James Abram Garfield was the 20th president of the United States, serving from March 1881 until his death in September that year after being shot in July.
+A preacher, lawyer, and Civil War general, Garfield served nine terms in the United States House of Representatives and is the only sitting member of the House to be elected president.
+Before he ran for president, the Ohio General Assembly had elected him to the U.S. Senate, a position he declined upon becoming president-elect.

 -